 Universities and Academic Institutes

-Alphabetically ordered by country the following entries for each university name the main departments involved in microwave research, cover the extent of the work currently ongoing, outline the key areas of research, in some cases focus on a project of particular significance and provide contact details.
-To provide some continuity but also to introduce new work, the entries are a mixture of updates of academic departments featured in the 2001 supplement, where progressive and additional work is being undertaken, together with details of new research from universities not previously featured.
+Featured in alphabetical order by country the following entries for each university name the departments involved in microwave research, cover the extent of the work currently ongoing, outline the key areas of research, provide contact details and in some cases focus on a project of particular significance.

 Technical University of Vienna

-Research undertaken in association with Infineon Technologies in Munich, Germany.
+Research carried out in association with Infineon Technologies in Munich, Germany.

 Key Areas of Research

-Professor Arpad L. Scholtz, Technical University of Vienna, Institute of Communications and Radio Frequency Engineering, Gusshausstrasse 25/389, A-1040 Vienna, Austria; Werner Simburger, Infineon Technologies AG, Corporate Research, High Frequency Circuits, Otto-Hahn-Ring 6, D-81730 Munich, Germany.
+Professor Arpad L. Scholtz, Technical University of Vienna, Institute of Communications and Radio Frequency Engineering, Gusshausstrasse 25/389, A-1040 Vienna, Austria; Sabine Hackl, Infineon Technologies AG, Corporate Research, High Frequency Circuits, Otto-Hahn-Ring 6, D-81730 Munich, Germany.

 Key Areas of Research